Dance Studio Insurance: Cost, Coverage & Providers in 2023

 - The claim and financial history: Insurers will want to know if, in the past three to five years, you have had a claim or filed for bankruptcy.

-Insurance Coverage Types for Dance Instructors
+Insurance Needed for Dance Studios

 For example, if you incorrectly teach a student how to do a petit jeté and, over time, they develop an injury from doing it wrong, professional liability can help with the costs of the claim.